Sunday, June 30, 2019

 Burton used to make one classic after another.
 His last great movie was “Sweeney Todd: The Demon Barber of Fleet Street,” and his career was really damaged with his other Disney live action reboot, “Alice in Wonderland.”

-“Dumbo” is much worse than “Alice in Wonderland,” and proof that Burton needs to movie far away from Disney and closer to the eccentricities who inspired his career in the beginning.
+“Dumbo” is much worse than “Alice in Wonderland,” and proof that Burton needs to move far away from Disney and closer to the eccentricities who inspired his career in the beginning.
 Grimm ended his review by saying Burton should “make another Pee Wee movie before you deface any further Disney properties.”

 I take it this wasn’t a “remake” and more of a “reimagining,” as Burton coined that phrase.
 However, the way they changed the story in this movie around is just a slap in the face for those who really loved the original.
 I liked the idea of Jumbo actually giving birth to Dumbo instead of the Storks delivering him on the train in the beginning of the original, though.
 Eva Green is also in this movie, and expect a cameo from Michael Buffer.
 This is one of the worst decisions that Disney has ever made.
 They need to stop making live action remakes to Disney classics, although I know two have already been released with another two or three coming out this year, but they need to stop remaking these charming classics.
 As you might have guessed, don’t make the mistake of seeing this remake, it’s one of the worst.